-At 400 feet tall, the Icon Orlando observation wheel, which used to be known as the Orlando Eye, attracts attention.
+At 400 feet tall, The Wheel at Icon Park, which used to be known as the Orlando Eye, attracts attention.
 (In fact, it is one of Florida’s tallest attractions.)
 As you see it spinning high above Florida's theme park capital, you’re bound to wonder what's up with the huge wheel, and what else, if anything, is available to do there?
 Let's break it down.

 Location and Admission

-Entrance into the the Icon Orlando 360 complex is free.
+Entrance into Icon Park is free.
 The onsite parking garage is also complimentary (a rarity at parks and attractions these days).
 But the individual attractions do charge admission fees.
 (What'd you expect?
-A free ride on The Icon Orlando?)
+A free ride on The Wheel?)
 You can purchase single-attraction tickets for the wheel as well as reduced-price multi-attraction that pair the wheel with the complex’s other attractions.

-The centerpiece attraction is, of course, the Icon Orlando Wheel.
+The centerpiece attraction is, of course, The Wheel.
 At 400 feet, it is one of the world's tallest observation wheels.
 (For comparison, its sister wheel, The London Eye, tops out at a bit over 440 feet.
 The world’s tallest observation wheel, the High Roller in Las Vegas is 550 feet.)

-The wheel includes 30 air-conditioned capsules, each with a capacity of 15 passengers.
+The Wheel includes 30 air-conditioned capsules, each with a capacity of 15 passengers.
 The ride offers one (fairly slow) revolution that takes 20 minutes.
-Prior to boarding, guests enter a 4D theater and experience a 5-minute film about Florida.
+Prior to boarding, guests enter a 4D theater and experience a 5-minute presentation about Florida.

 High atop the wheel, the views include glimpses of nearby attractions on I-Drive, Universal Orlando, SeaWorld Orlando, and, in the distance, Walt Disney World and Cape Canaveral.
 At night, the parks, as well as downtown Orlando, are aglow.
 The wheel itself has an impressive lighting package and makes a bold statement after dusk.